acend/kubernetes-basics-training/content/en/docs/attaching-a-database/_index.md

 {{% onlyWhen openshift %}}
 {{% onlyWhenNot baloise %}}
 We are going to use an OpenShift template to create the database.
-This can be done by either using the Web Console or the CLI.
-Both are going to be explained in this lab, so pick the one you are more comfortable with.
+This can be done by using the CLI.

-### Instantiate a template using the CLI

-{{% alert title="Warning" color="warning" %}}
-Do not execute these steps if you already have created a MariaDB database using the Web Console.
-{{% /alert %}}

 We are going to instantiate the MariaDB Template from the `openshift` Project.
 Before we can do that, we need to know what parameters the Template expects.
 Let's find out: